openproblems-bio/website/content/NeurIPS_2022/organizers.md

     for big biomedical data.
 She is a faculty advisor for Open Problems in Single-Cell Analysis.

-- **Christopher Lance** is a PhD candidate in the Machine Learning Group of Prof. Fabian Theis at the Helmholtz Center Munich where he works on establishing best practices for analysing multimodal single cell data and the integration of multiple modalities.
+-   **Christopher Lance** is a PhD candidate in the Machine Learning Group of Prof. Fabian Theis at the Helmholtz Center Munich where he works on establishing best practices for analysing multimodal single-cell data and the integration of multiple modalities.

 -   **Malte Lücken** is a senior postdoctoral researcher and team leader for integrative single-cell analysis in the Machine Learning Group